Peggy Hull: Interwar

 After 1918, she covered American forces sent to Siberia, wearing her usual uniform (she dressed in her own version of military gear for much of her career).

 Between the wars, Peggy Hull briefly lost her American citizenship by marrying a British man in 1922, under the Expatriation Act of 1907.

 Coverage of World War II

 In 1939, Peggy Hull became a founding member of the Overseas Press Club of America.
 She renewed her accreditation as a war correspondent in 1943 to cover American involvement in the Pacific Theatre during World War II, though she was considered too old for any physically hazardous assignments.
 She was awarded a Navy commendation for her work.

 Personal life

-Henrietta Goodnough married three times; to fellow journalist George Hull in 1910, to Englishman John Kinley in 1922, and to newspaper editor Harvey Deuell in 1933.
+Henrietta Goodnough was married three times; to fellow journalist George Hull in 1910, to Englishman John Kinley in 1922, and to newspaper editor Harvey Deuell in 1933.
 She was divorced from Hull and Kinley, and widowed when Deuell died in 1939.
 Hull died in 1967, from breast cancer, age 77, in Carmel, California.
 Her papers are in the University of Kansas Libraries.

 There is a crater on Venus named for Peggy Hull.